KanwalArora029/careers-managing-your-job-search/README.md

 If you don't commit to the job search in this way and don't track your activities, you're far less likely to get a job offer, and far less likely for an offer to be the one that you want.

-## Assignment
+## Assignment- Job Search Tracker

-Create a Google Sheets spreadsheet (based off the sample tracker linked in this document) to track your job search activities, share that doc with your career counselor.
+Create a Google Sheets spreadsheet that's a copy of the [sample tracker](https://docs.google.com/spreadsheets/d/1DJAtzaa68xlqmqC0_kIOKCH_-yodnfOvzPso0tCCVIQ/edit#gid=0) to track your job search activities, share that doc with your career counselor.

+In this case, when you make a copy of this tracker, retitle the sheet to be “”Your Name”+ Job Search Tracker”.

+Fill out anything you've done to get you started.

+**Submit** this assignment to careerprep@flatironschool.com.
+Remember in the subject line, to include your name and this specific assignment.
+Assignment titles will always be in the Assignment heading.
+If there is an assignment without a title next to it, that means these are action items for you to follow but you won’t need to submit anything to us.
+But always complete the action items!

+In this case, your email subject line will be “”Your Name” + Job Search Tracker”

+In the body of your email again include

+>Your Name

+>Assignment Title

+>Your City, State

+>Url link to this specific google doc

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/careers-managing-your-job-search'>careers managing your job search </a> on Learn.co and start learning to code for free.</p>